amyjko/design-methods/chapters/analytical.md

 |https://www.youtube.com/embed/Edqjao4mmxM|Sample cognitive walkthrough|An example Cognitive Walkthrough|Chris Kimmer|

 Notice how _systematic_ and _granular_ it is.
-Slowly going through this checklist for every step is a powerful way to verify every detail of an interface.There are some flaws with this method.
+Slowly going through this checklist for every step is a powerful way to verify every detail of an interface.
+There are some flaws with this method.
 Most notably, if you choose just one persona, and that persona doesn't adequately reflect the diversity of your users' behavior, or you don't use the persona to faithfully predict users' behavior, you won't find valid design flaws.
 You could spend an hour or two conducting a walkthrough, and end up either with problems that aren't real problems, or overlooking serious issues that you believed weren't problems.

 Some researchers have addressed these flaws in persona choice by contributing more theoretically-informed persona.
 For example, *GenderMag* is similar to the cognitive walkthrough like the one above, but with [four customizable persona|http://eusesconsortium.org/gender/GenderMagPersona-FoundationDocuments/Foundations.html] that cover a broad spectrum of facets of software use <burnett16-1>: